Table of Contents

 Some early conclusions – Acer Swift 3 SF314-512

-Much like in the past years and from what I can tell based on my time with this sample, the 2022 Swift 3 14-inch looks like a solid compact and lightweight laptop for school and work and general everyday activities, an option for those of your looking for value for your money in a simple and well-balanced product.
+Much like in the past years and from what I can tell based on my time with this sample, the 2022 Swift 3 14-inch looks like a solid compact and lightweight laptop for college use and work and general everyday activities, an option for those of your looking for value for your money in a simple and well-balanced product.

 It’s still priced competitively, yet that’s no longer an advantage over the competition, with many other similar options now available in the sub $1000 space.